-Alternative 1: Alternative 2: Alternative 3: Alternative 4: Alternative 5: No Action Area Closure Seasonal Closure Catch Quotas Combination Measures Regional Economy (-/n) Continued overfishing may eventually lead to a collapse of the bottomfish fishery in the MHI. (-/n) Closure of Penguin and Middle Banks may slightly affect the economy of Oahu and Kauai. (-) May encourage importation of lesser quality products that will further erode the market for local bottomfish in local markets (-) May encourage increased importation of similar products that may facilitate the supplanting of the traditionally high-priced local bottomfish species. (+) Seasonal closure would be during period of historically slow bottomfishing activity. (+) Winter months and important holiday seasons would remain open when red fish is most desired by local communities. (-) MHI bottomfish product would be eliminated from market during closure period. (-) MHI Bottomfish fishermen may lose foothold due to higher levels of imports. (-) With reduced bottomfish landings there will be a loss of revenue. (-) If quotas are met, imports of bottomfish are likely to increase above the current level of an average 750,000 pounds.
+Alternative 1: Alternative 2: Alternative 3: Alternative 4: Alternative 5: No Action Area Closures Seasonal Closure Catch Quotas Combination Measures Regional Economy (-/n) Continued overfishing may eventually lead to a collapse of the bottomfish fishery in the MHI.
+2a: (-/n) Closure of Penguin and Middle Banks may slightly affect the impact Oahu and Kauai fishermen's contribution to the regional economy.
+2a (-) Total Penguin Bank closure would likely impact Oahu bottomfish fishermen's ability to supply local sashimi markets.
+2b: (-) Statewide closures may have slight effects on economy statewide. (-) May encourage importation of lesser quality products that will further erode the market for local bottomfish in local markets. (-) May encourage increased importation of similar products that may facilitate the supplanting of the traditionally high-priced local bottomfish species. (+) Seasonal closure would be during period of historically slow bottomfishing activity. (+) Winter months and important holiday seasons would remain open when red fish is most desired by local communities. (-) MHI bottomfish product would be eliminated from market during closure period. (-) MHI Bottomfish fishermen may lose market channels due to higher levels of imports. (+) Local bottomfish market channels likely to be maintained, unless quotas are met. (-) With reduced bottomfish landings there will be a loss of revenue. (-) If quotas are met, imports of bottomfish are likely to increase above the current level of an average 750,000 pounds.
 5a: (+) IFQs for small proportion of commercial fishermen would provide markets with MHI bottomfish during closed season; less reliance on imports during closed season.
-5b: (n/-) Partial closure of Penguin Bank may slightly impact Oahu bottomfish fishermen's' contribution the regional economy.
+5b: (n/-) Partial closure of Penguin Bank may slightly impact Oahu bottomfish fishermen's ability to supply local sashimi markets.